Building and running a Granitic application

-Usage of grnc-bind: -c string A comma separated list of component definition files or directories containing component definition files (default "resource/components") -m string The path of a file where the merged component definition file should be written to.
+Usage of grnc-bind: -c string A comma separated list of component definition files or directories containing component definition files (default "comp-def") -l string The level at which messages will be logged to the console (TRACE, DEBUG, WARN, INFO, ERROR, FATAL) (default "WARN") -m string The path of a file where the merged component definition file should be written to.
 Execution will halt after writing. -o string Path to the Go source file that will be generated to instatiate your components (default "bindings/bindings.go")

 In this case, your IDE will indicate that the generated

 bindings.go file will not compile and the compilation

 errors for that file should show you what is wrong with your component definition file.